The Great Ace Attorney 2: Resolve: Plot

 Four months after the events of Adventures, Susato Mikotoba returns to Japan only to find her best friend accused of murdering Jezaille Brett, the murderer of John Wilson.
-Aided by her father Yujin, Susato disguises herself as the male cousin of her friend Ryunosuke Naruhodo and proves her friend's innocence.
-After the trial, she finds that her return home was due to a case she and Ryunosuke handled in England six months ago.
-In that case, after proving the defendant innocent in the near-fatal poisoning of a failed actor, the pair discovered a jeweled dog collar in the defendant's apartment, but were forced by detective Herlock Sholmes to hand it over to the police, advising them and his assistant Iris Wilson to not disclose any details of their discovery.
+Aided by her father Yujin, Susato disguises herself as the male cousin of her friend Ryunosuke Naruhodo and proves her friend's innocence by outing the real murderer, journalist Raiten Menimemo.

+After the trial, she finds out that her father did not have a deathly illness and that her return home was due to a case she and Ryunosuke handled in England six months ago: while proving Soseki Natsume innocent of the poisoning of a failed actor, the pair discovered a jewelled dog collar in Natsume's apartment, stained in dried blood, but were forced by detective Herlock Sholmes to hand it over to the police, advising them and his assistant Iris Wilson to not disclose any details of their discovery.